 Graduate Students Win Prestigious Fellowships

-NSF Fellowship graduate student Nancy Fernades studying epigenetic in a lab at Gregg Hall.
+NSF Fellowship graduate student Nancy Fernades studying epigenetics in a lab at Gregg Hall

 Four University of New Hampshire students received the highly competitive National Science Foundation (NSF) graduate research fellowships, which support outstanding graduate students in science, technology, engineering and math.
 NSF fellows receive up to three years of support, including an annual stipend of $30,000 and $10,500 for tuition and fees, and opportunities for international research and professional development.
 A fifth UNH student received an honorable mention.